How to Ace Your Global Politics IA

-This week’s blog post on the IB Global Politics IA is written by our fantastic tutor, Owain.
-He’s going to help you ace your Global Politics IA, of course, if you’re still stuck, don’t worry!
-We have experienced tutors ready and waiting to help you succeed with your Global Politics IA.
+About the Author: Owain J. This week's blog post on the IB Global Politics IA is written by our fantastic tutor, Owain.
+He's going to help you ace your Global Politics IA, of course, if you're still stuck, don't worry!
+We have experienced tutors ready and waiting to help you succeed with your Global Politics IA. […]

 Introduction

-According to the IB, the Political Engagement Activity (PEA), or IA, provides students with “an opportunity to explore the central unifying theme of the course—people, power and politics—in practice and outside the classroom.”
-THEREFORE, the IA can be seen as an opportunity to have a meaningful experience of politics in the real world.
+According to the IB, the Political Engagement Activity (PEA), or IA, provides students with "an opportunity to explore the central unifying theme of the course—people, power and politics—in practice and outside the classroom."
+Therefore, the IA can be seen as an opportunity to have a meaningful experience of politics in the real world.
 The IA is also worth a significant chunk of your final grade.
-Thus, it can also help with your grade outside of a pressurized exam situation and it is important to take it seriously.
+Thus, it can help with your grade outside of a pressurized exam situation and it is important to take it seriously.
+For more on this, see our guide on creating your IA timeline.

 - What is it and why does it matter?